firasd/vibesbench/README.md

 We ask, in the spirit of Marcus Aurelius, what is the thing in itself?
 In an AI interaction: it is the prompt and the response.

-Vibesbench therefore treats conversation not as a byproduct of evaluation, but as the primary artifact.
-In Susan Sontag’s terms, this is attention to “the luminousness of the thing in itself”—the same stance by which archeology and art criticism treat artifacts as first-order evidence.
+Vibesbench therefore treats conversation not as a byproduct of evaluation, but as the primary artifact&mdash;the same stance by which archaeology and art criticism treat artifacts as first-order evidence.

 ## The Vibesbench Archive